SoftwareAG/cumulocity-cypress/README.md

 # Development

+## Debugging

-Debugging Cypress tests is little tricky.
+Debugging Cypress tests is tricky.
 To help debugging custom commands, this library comes with needed setup for debugging in Cypress.

-## Console log debugging
+### Console log debugging

 All custom commands of this library are logged within the Command Log of the [Cypress App](https://docs.cypress.io/guides/core-concepts/cypress-app).
 By clicking the logged command in Command Log of Cypress App, extra information are printed to the console for debugging.
 Extra information should include at least subject as well as the value yielded by the command.
 Every command can add any additional information.